Brian Gibbons (politician)

+Background

 Born in Dublin, a son of the former Irish Fianna Fáil politician, Hugh Gibbons, he was raised in County Roscommon Ireland, and moved to Yorkshire in 1976 to train as a general medical practitioner in Calderdale.
 He subsequently became a GP in Blaengwynfi and also worked as a GP in partnership with Julian Tudor Hart at Glyncorrwg in the Afan Valley near Port Talbot.

 A member of the British Medical Association (BMA), the Socialist Health Association, and the Medical Practitioners Union (UNITE), he is a fellow of the Royal College of General Practitioners, and a former Secretary to the Morgannwg Local Medical Committee.

-Political background
+Political career

-He was Assembly Member for Aberavon from May 1999 (First Assembly) to May 2011.
-Gibbons was appointed a Deputy Minister for Health (coalition government) in October 2000.
-He was appointed a Deputy Minister for Economic Development and Transport in May 2003 (Second Assembly) and was promoted to the post of Welsh Assembly Government Minister for Health and Social Services in January 2005.
+In April 1999, Gibbons was selected as the Labour party candidate for the Aberavon constituency in the new National Assembly for Wales.
+He was elected in the first Welsh Assembly elections in May, with a majority of 6,743.
+In October 2000, he was appointed as Deputy Minister for Health by First Minister Rhodri Morgan, providing support to Health Minister Jane Hutt.

+He was re-elected in 2003, and appointed as Deputy Minister for Economic Transport and Development shortly after.
+In August 2003, Gibbons, alongside labour colleague John Griffiths, wrote a submission to the Richard Commission supporting further powers for the Welsh Assembly.

+In January 2005, Gibbons was appointed as Minister for Health after prior Health Minister Jane Hutt was removed from the role.
+After being appointed he was given "free rein" over the government's policy on health.
+Gibbons announced he would begin a period of consultation, to determine the best course of action.
+He faced pressure to adopt similar systems to those used for the English health service, particularly from Wales Secretary Peter Hain, and in March 2005 adopted a target for treatment waiting times of no waits longer than six months by 2009.

 In the first Cabinet of the Third Assembly he was appointed Minister for the Economy and Transport in May 2007, and Minister for Social Justice and Local Government in the coalition government in July 2007.
-He then took the decision to stand down at the 2011 Welsh Assembly election and was succeeded by David Rees of the Labour Party.
+In 2009, he announced he would stand down at the 2011 Welsh Assembly election, and stand down from the Cabinet.
+He was succeeded as AM for Aberavon by David Rees, also of the Labour Party.
+He stated he intended to return to medicine.